 [2] The sensor source of the Position is displayed.
 Select a sensor source in the [Source] combo box.
 Any of the following sensor sources can be selected.
-When [Menu] is selected, the [Sensor Selection/Status] dialog is displayed.
+When [Menu] is selected, the [Sensor Selection/Status] dialog dialog is displayed.

-Data name Sensor source POSN(Main) GPSx , DR
+Data name Sensor source

+POSN(Main) for ECDIS and Position GPSx , DR

+for RADAR